VIDIUN/pakhshkit-js-dash/README.md

 ## Configuration

-[Shaka Player] configuration options, documented @[Shaka Player API docs], can be passed via the [PlayKit JS Player] config.
+[Shaka Player] configuration options, documented @[Shaka Player API docs], can be passed via the [PakhshKit JS Player] config.

 The configuration is exposed via the playback section: